20 Common Phrasal Verbs for B2 First: Meanings, Examples, and Exam Tips

 11. Turn down

-Meaning: refuse; reduce volume, heat, etc.
+Meaning: refuse; reduce volume, heat, or intensity

 Examples: